Overlord1029302/diceroller/README.md

 ## Future Enhancements
 - Add sound effects for dice rolls.
 - Implement animation for rolling dice.
-- Provide a history log of rolls.
 - Allow saving and exporting roll results.

-## Contributing
-Contributions are welcome!
-Feel free to fork this repository and submit a pull request with any improvements or new features.

 ## License
 This project is licensed under the [MIT License](LICENSE).